LIVVkit/LIVVkit/README.md

 ![](https://raw.githubusercontent.com/wiki/LIVVkit/LIVVkit/imgs/livvkit.png)

 ===============================================================================
-  Land Ice Verification and Validation Toolkit
+  The land ice verification and validation toolkit
 ===============================================================================

-LIVVkit is a python-based toolkit for verification and validation of Ice Sheet Models.
+LIVVkit is a python-based toolkit for verification and validation of ice sheet models.
 It aims to provide the following capabilities:

 **[Model V&V](https://github.com/LIVVkit/LIVVkit/wiki/VV)**
 * Numerical verification -- "Are we solving the equations correctly?"